 But the connections Dolan made were real.
-When Houlahan first moved to Seattle in 1980, the dean at the University of Washington School of Social Work suggested that she and Dolan would have a lot in common.
+When Houlahan first moved to Seattle in 1980, the dean at the University of Washington School of Social Work suggested that she and Dolan might have a lot in common.
 The first time the women talked, “we were on the phone for three and a half hours,” Houlahan laughs.
-They would stay connected as colleagues, advocates, and family for the rest of Dolan’s life Houlahan was Dolan’s “daughter by choice,” married one of Dolan’s nephews, and today is the guardian of Dolan’s son Patrick, who is now in his 60s.
+They would stay connected as colleagues, advocates, and family for the rest of Dolan’s life.
+Houlahan was Dolan’s “daughter by choice,” married one of Dolan’s nephews, and today is the guardian of Dolan’s son Patrick.

 “Katie was brilliant,” says Chapman.
 During Northwest Center’s early days, Dolan “would always find the best and beg them to come and give us their wisdom.”

 “Persuade them probably is more like it,” Taggart says.
 “She could persuade anybody to do anything.”

 Sherry McNary, daughter of founders Myrtle and Bob McNary, agrees: “She was a force.”